decentraland/unity-renderer/README.md

 ### Steps

 1. Make sure you have the proper Unity version up and running
-2. Make sure you have [Kernel repository](https://github.com/decentraland/kernel) cloned.
-3. Make sure you are running kernel through `make watch` command in the cloned repo directory (`npm i` first just in case).
+2. Make sure you are running browser-interface through `make watch` command in the browser-interface directory (`npm i` first just in case).
-4. Produce a Unity wasm targeted build using the Build menu.
+3. Produce a Unity wasm targeted build using the Build menu.
-5. When the build finishes, copy all the files inside the resulting `/build` folder (`unity.loader.js` is not necessary as we use a modified loader) and paste them inside `kernel/node_modules/@dcl/unity-renderer`.
+4. When the build finishes, copy all the files inside the resulting `/build` folder (`unity.loader.js` is not necessary as we use a modified loader) and paste them inside `browser-interface/node_modules/@dcl/unity-renderer`.
-6. Run the browser explorer through `localhost:8080&ENABLE_WEB3`.
+5. Run the browser explorer through `localhost:8080&ENABLE_WEB3`.
 Now, it should use your local Unity build.
-Don't mind the white screen at the beginning, that's because the website repo is not being used and it's only loading Kernel with the build.
+Don't mind the white screen at the beginning, that's because the website repo is not being used and it's only loading Browser Interface with the build.
-7. If you need a Unity re-build, you can just replace the files and reload the browser without restarting the `make watch` process.
+6. If you need a Unity re-build, you can just replace the files and reload the browser without restarting the `make watch` process.

 Alternatively you can go through these 2 steps after step 3 and load the build locally using `localhost:3000`
 1. Make sure you have the [explorer website repository](https://github.com/decentraland/explorer-website) cloned.